 Gender & Sexuality

-This workshop explores the intricate differences between biological sex, gender identity, and sexual orientation.
+This workshop explores the intricate differences between sex assigned at birth, gender identity, and sexual orientation.
 Participants will learn about LGBTQ+ identities, gender, and sexuality, and examine prejudice, assumptions, and privilege.

 *This session serves as a pre-requisite for the Center for Teaching & Learning's Inclusive Pedagogy Institute Teaching Certificate (Summer 2020).
 This two-day faculty institute will focus on how educators create and sustain diverse and inclusive learning environments.
 Topics will include sustainable and equitable teaching strategies, facilitating difficult conversations, instructor transparency in the student-centered classroom, and teacher and student wellbeing pedagogies.
 For more information, contact firstname.lastname@example.org.